 The Annual Review of Islam in Africa (ARISA) was launched in 1998, and became a widely respected source on Islam in South Africa.
 Graduate students were closely involved in the entire production.
 Aslam Farouk-Allie, Shaheed Mathee and Susanna Mollin-Litteras left their mark on the review.

 The CCI has resumed its annual publication of ARISA.
 As we are planning to include contributions on all regions of the African continent, we have decided on a small change in name and format.
 The publication will now be called ARIA (Annual Review of Islam in Africa), and it will be an online publication.
-The next publication is due to be released in mid-2015.
+The next publication is due to be released at the end of 2015.